Varsha Adalja

-Varsha Mahendra Adalja is an Indian Gujarati language feminist novelist, playwright and negotiator who won the 1995 Sahitya Akademi Award for Gujarati language for her novel Ansar.
+Varsha Mahendra Adalja (born 10 April 1940) is an Indian Gujarati language feminist novelist, playwright and negotiator, who won the 1995 Sahitya Akademi Award for Gujarati language for her novel Ansar.
 She is also a dramatist, writing for stage plays, screenplays, and radio.

 Early life

 She was born on 10 April 1940 in Bombay (now Mumbai) to Gunvantrai Acharya, Gujarati novelist, and Nilaben.
 Her family belonged to Jamnagar.
 She completed B.A. in Gujarati and Sanskrit from Mumbai University in 1960.
 Later she completed M.A. in Sociology in 1962.
 She studied drama at National School of Drama, Delhi under scholarship.
 She worked as a spokesperson of Akashvani, Mumbai from 1961 to 1964.
 She married Mahendra Adalja in 1965.
 She started writing in 1966.
 Her sister Ila Arab Mehta is also a novelist.

 Literary career

 Varsha Adalja started her literary career as an editor of Sudha, a women's weekly from 1973–1976, and later with Gujarati Femina, another women's magazine from 1989–90.
 She holds an executive office with Gujarati Sahitya Parishad since 1978.
 She has explored lepers’ colonies, prison life and has worked among adivasis.